junh1024/junh1024-Documents/Media/Tagging Guide.md

 Artist
 ---
 Who the song is by.
 Featured artist credits also go here. e.g, "estha feat. mintea".
 For instrumental songs, it makes no sense to have the Artist field same as the vocal song, since the artist does not sing.
-Instead, have anyone else, like the composer (if the composer field is blank), arranger or producer.
+Instead, have anyone else, like the composer (if Composer is blank), arranger or producer.
 You can still have set Album Artist to the vocal artist if appropriate.
 For classical songs, the Artist field should be set to at least the orchestra.
 Cuz you can make music with an orchestra (but no conductor), but not vice-versa.
 And the orchestra is most of the artist.

 Album Artist
 ---
 Album Artist is supposed to give the whole album a single artist, if >0 songs have >1 artist.
-If it's a Michael Jackson/J5 compilation,  tracks may have "Michael Jackson" or "Jackson 5" as the artist, so you can set the Album Artist field to "Michael Jackson".
+If it's a Michael Jackson/J5 compilation,  tracks may have "Michael Jackson" or "Jackson 5" in Artist, so you can set Album Artist to "Michael Jackson".
 If it's a multi-artist compilation with no single artist pioritized, you might use "Various Artists".
 If you have doujin music, you might have tracks with artists estha, koutaq, Taishi from the doujin circle "XL Project".
-So you can set the  Album Artist field to "XL Project".
-If the whole album has only 1 artist,  the Album Artist field is redundant so it can be blank.
+So you can set Album Artist to "XL Project".
+If the whole album has only 1 artist,  Album Artist is redundant so it [can be blank](http://wiki.hydrogenaud.io/index.php?title=Foobar2000:Encouraged_Tag_Standards).

 Album
 ---